3-Axis Laser Cutting & 5-Axis Laser Cutting

 "Prototech is considered an outside partner in our manufacturing operations.
 They are very attentive to our needs in every way."

-Why Choose Laser Cutting?
+Why Choose Our Laser Cutting Services in Michigan?

 Laser cutting offers many advantages compared to conventional manufacturing cutting techniques such as plasma, flame and water jet.
 These advantages include flexibility, ease of automation, and higher quality.
 In recent years, laser speeds and laser beam quality have dramatically increased.
 As a result, laser cutting, which has historically been used for lower volume prototype applications, is now competing with more traditional higher volume manufacturing processes.
 Laser cutting is a flexible, cost effective, and higher quality alternative to metal die blanking for increasingly higher production volumes.